codebytes/codebytes.github.io/_posts/2022-12-03-dotnet-configuration.md

 }
 ```

-For my example, I'm using minimal APIs, and I can enable validation using just a few lines of code to invoke a few extenion methods.
+For my example, I'm using minimal APIs, and I can enable validation using just a few lines of code to invoke a few extension methods.

 ```cs
 using System.ComponentModel.DataAnnotations;